In the wake of COVID-19, we’re seeing companies look for new ways to reduce costs for their business.

 When leakage is minimal, there is better visibility on cost control.

 Demand management as a cost saving measure

-If this is a route your organisation is considering, there are ways to implement this strategically while still reaping the benefits business travel brings to your organisation.
+If this is a route your organization is considering, there are ways to implement this strategically while still reaping the benefits business travel brings to your organization.
 For example, if you typically find yourself sending 4-5 people to conduct a sales pitch, consider sending 1-2 for the time being.

-By carefully considering your business options and priorities, demand management can be a strategic way to deliver additional savings to your programme.
+By carefully considering your business options and priorities, demand management can be a strategic way to deliver additional savings to your program.

 How FCM can help provide even more savings

 As COVID-19 continues to challenge the business travel industry, FCM is committed to working with our clients to help them navigate the new world of business travel and deliver savings.

 Research from our State of the Market Report suggests that 26% of businesses are still planning to return to the same pre COVID-19 levels for domestic travel in 2021.
 Therefore, we want to help you unlock even more savings for the year ahead.